 Foodstuffs and raw materials make up the majority of the Soviet Union's imports from the Third World, while manufactured goods like machinery and equipment make up the main exports to the less developed countries.

-This is amply shown by the economic dependence of the Comecon member states vis-a-vis the recent examples show, depended on the political and military objectives, there is also the important economic dimension.
+This is amply shown by the economic dependence of the Comecon member states vis-a-vis the Soviet Union.

-Soviet Union

 Thus, while Soviet strategy has, as many of the